 Further information on how GPs will be affected by the introduction of state indemnity is available here.

-This guidance was correct at publication 31/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 31/01/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.